Lembas-Modding-Team/pvp-mode/README.md

 # pvp-mode
-A server-side Minecraft mod that allows players to enable/disable PvP individually.
+A server-side Minecraft mod that allows management of PvP interaction between players and their hired units in many ways.

 ### Requirements: